-A comparative research into the protection of non-pecuniary contractual interests of consumers with the remedy of damages
+The protection of non-pecuniary contractual interests within the law of damages

 PhD student: Mr M.Th.
 Beumers